ganpathyraiker/PES-Cyber-Security/window_servers-api-iot.md

 - resource utilisation

 #### hypervisor
-> implementing virtual machine on host computer requires hypervisor it is a program helps to run and create virtual machine There are two types of hypervisors
+> Implementing virtual machine on host computer requires hypervisor
+  It is a program helps to run and create virtual machine
+  There are two types of hypervisors
   - bare metal hypervisor (type 1)
     > utilises the hardware of host to emulate the VM on it
   - hosted hypervisor (type 2)